Course Schedule and Academic Calendar

 Those not yet meeting SUNY mandated COVID requirements:

-- Can enroll for entirely online courses for summer and/or fall 2022 or submit vaccination documentation to Student Affairs to take in-person on-campus courses.
+- Can enroll for entirely online courses for fall 2022 or submit vaccination documentation to Student Affairs to take in-person on-campus courses.

 Types of Courses Offered